bernie-skipole/indipyweb/README.md

 # indipyweb
-Web server, providing browser client connections to an INDI service.

-This does not include the INDI server, this is an INDI client.
+This indipyweb package provides a web service, which in turn connects to an INDI server, allowing you to view and control your instrument from a browser session.

 INDI defines a protocol for the remote control of instruments.